thoroo/quick-fetch/README.md

 - Add functionality in user other drivers, e.g. IE and Firefox
 - Add combined functionality between `grab` and `fetch`
 - Add logging to file if that is of interest
+- Add custom formatting of metadata strings
+- Add grabbing videos from streaming platforms using `youtube-dl`
+- Reduce time between input and grabbing the URL from `XPath mode`
+- Reduce time between input and grabbing indirectly using `Mouse mode`.
+Sits currently at roughly 10 seconds (however, no issues regarding user input)

+### Current issues

+- 5 second lag for `XPath mode´ and an indirect grab, additionally when you change tab or window during this time period it might grab the URL from the changed tab/window
+- Checking for downloaded files has a timeout for 120 seconds.
+If download speed is low or if the file is large enough, it will cut off the download and close the application
+- Acronyms that have all capitals are turned into title case
+- Rich console shows code when not in administrator mode when using CMD

 ## Installation